 That said, there’s something less assured about Cora Pearl.
 It feels torn between wanting to be just as decadent as its relation, but more accessible to every occasion.
 You get the feeling that a cosy anniversary dinner could be sandwiched between a couple of raucous birthday groups.
 And whilst that’s true of many restaurants, this place seems much more suited to the latter.
 But, as many an annoying sibling has said: the older you get, the more you realise you can’t be all things to all people.
 This is undoubtedly a very good restaurant.
-It’s just not quite as excellent as its big sister.
-Yet.
+It’s just different from its big sister.
+And that’s okay.

 Order enough of these and you could play the most delicious game of Jenga ever.
 Not that we advocate playing with your food of course.